Teach in Thailand: Intro Video Guidelines 2025 — KET

 How to make an introduction video?

 Start with a smile and an energetic “Hi there!” to grab attention.
 Introduce yourself, share your education, and talk about your teaching skills.
 Practice your script to keep it smooth, and end with a call to action like “I can’t wait to work at your school!”
-Use natural light and a mic for clear audio, and film in one take if possible.
+Use natural light, a mic for clear audio, and film in one take if possible.

 What do you say in a 30-second introduction video?